SulmanK/concept_visualizer/docs/backend/services/concept/interface.md

 **Parameters:**

-- `concept_id`: Identifier of the concept to refine
+- `original_image_url`: URL of the original image to refine
+- `refinement_prompt`: Specific instructions for refinement
+- `logo_description`: Updated description of the logo (optional)
+- `theme_description`: Updated description of the theme (optional)
+- `user_id`: Optional user ID for storing the refined concept
+- `skip_persistence`: If True, don't store the refined concept
-- `refinement_prompt`: Text instructions for how to refine the concept
+- `strength`: Control how much to preserve of the original (0.0-1.0)

 **Returns:**

-- `RefinementResponse`: Contains the refined image URL and comparison information
+- Dictionary containing the refined concept with keys similar to generate_concept

 **Expected Behavior:**

-- Should retrieve the original concept using the ID
+- Should download the original image
-- Should apply the refinement prompt to create an improved version
+- Should apply the refinement instructions
-- Should maintain a reference to the original for comparison
+- Should optionally store the refined image and metadata
+- Should return both the image URL and potentially binary image data

 ### Generate Color Palettes